 Bismuth ferrite, BiFeO3, is an important multiferroic with potential applications in many proposed functional devices.
 While thin films of BiFeO3 are attractive for applications in nanoelectronics, bulk polycrystalline BiFeO3 has great potential as a lead-free and/or high-temperature electro-mechanical transducer material.
 However, the structural mechanisms of the response in bulk BiFeO3 are still to be resolved.
 Here we report the microscopic origin of electric-field-induced strain in bulk BiFeO3 ceramic up to 14 kV/mm applied electric field by means of in situ high-energy X-ray diffraction.
 Detailed analysis of the diffraction data highlights that, in spite of the strain/applied field ratio similarities in bulk and thin film BiFeO3, the origin of strain response in film and bulk of BiFeO3 is different.

-As a service to the members of the Electronics Division and those interested in joining The American Ceramic Society, ACerS and Wiley are providing free access to articles published in the Journal of the American Ceramic Society and the International Journal of Applied Ceramic Technology that are relevant to the electronics industry.
-These articles will be unlocked until September 30, 2017.
+As a service to the members of the Electronics Division and those interested in joining The American Ceramic Society, ACerS and Wiley are providing free access to articles published in The Journal of the American Ceramic Society and the International Journal of Applied Ceramic Technology that are relevant to the electronics industry.
+These articles will be unlocked until December 31, 2017.
 After that time, ACerS members can access these articles after logging in to www.ceramics.org.

 The Electronics Division celebrated its 50th Anniversary in 2008.
 Read the commemorative brochure on the history of the division, put together by Bob Schwartz for the October 2008 division business meeting in Pittsburgh, Pennsylvania.